 - Relentlessly pursue continuous improvement

 - Everyone is responsible

-Many of these principles align closely of those outlined in The Agile Manifesto.
+Many of these principles align closely with those outlined in The Agile Manifesto.
 And in many ways, continuous delivery and its related concepts are adaptations of agile.

-For product managers in particular, continuous delivery comes with many benefits.
-Perhaps the most obvious benefit of continuous delivery is that it can increase the cadence of feedback loops.
+CD for product managers, in particular, comes with many benefits.
+Perhaps the most obvious benefit is that it can increase the cadence of feedback loops.

 Think about it: every time you deliver updates, you have a new opportunity for feedback from users and customers.
 So when you deliver updates more frequently, you have more opportunities to get this valuable insight.

-Meanwhile, the same technologies enabling us to practice continuous delivery also enable competitors to do the same.
+Meanwhile, the same technologies enabling us to practice CD also enable competitors to do the same.
 While this practice may have been a competitive advantage a few years ago, it’s now nearly a requirement for staying competitive in today’s fast-paced world.